Community Benefit Connect–Compliance

 On December 29, 2014, the IRS issued the final rules that provide guidance to nonprofit hospitals.
 The rules can be found in the Federal Register.

-IRS Issues Report to Congress on Hospital Community Benefit
+IRS Reports to Congress on Hospital Community Benefit

 The report is for data from the 2011 Tax Year and shows community benefit was 9.67% of total hospital expenses.
 Community benefit categories that were counted include charity care, unreimbursed costs of Medicaid, community health improvement, research, subsidized services, health professions education, cash and in-kind donations, and community benefit operations.